 Kate Rubin, president of United Health Foundation, said that the model has the potential to dramatically improve prenatal care, leading to healthier pregnancies, healthier moms and healthier babies.

 “United Health Foundation is committed to helping build healthier communities.
 The impact of this program – and in fact, the outcomes that have already been realized – are truly amazing,” she said.

-This Article was submitted by Denise L Meyer, on Monday, July 01, 2013.
+This article was submitted by Denise L Meyer on July 1, 2013.